chicio/chicio.github.io/_posts/2019-05-08-intersection-observer.md

 First of all let's start by creating a function called `lazyLoadImages`.
 This function takes two parameter:

-* selector, that is a string that I will use to select all the document [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element "document element") objects that I want to observe
+* selector, that is a string that I will use to select all the document [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element "document element") objects that I wanted to observe
 * loadCompleted, a function that will be executed after the image has been downloaded

 This function will create a new instance of the `IntersectionObserver` object from the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 This object constructor takes two parementer: